Non-Markovian Quantum Process Tomography

 \section{A hierarchy of quantum tomography}

 We start by outlining the fundamentals of QST, QPT, and PTT.
 These procedures build on each other; for a $d$-dimensional system, QST requires a set of $\mathcal{O}(d^2)$ experiments, QPT is most easily thought of as $d^2$ QSTs and requires $\mathcal{O}(d^4)$ experiments, and PTT $\mathcal{O}(d^{4k})$ experiments, where $k=1,2,\ldots$ is the number of times steps~\cite{RBK2010,PhysRevA.87.062119, White-NM-2020}.
 The familiarity of the first two lays the groundwork for the latter.
 The treatment and practical concerns of each technique are similar with respect to real data.
 One key difference lies in the fact that due to the higher-dimensional superoperator basis, especially for PTT, small errors can become magnified and require closer attention.
+In addition to an overview of tomography, we present the conceptual developments of PTT in this section and scrutinise its proclivities -- such as with respect to hardware control restrictions and SPAM error.
 Fundamentally, quantum tomography is an exercise in reconstructing linear maps from experimental data.
 This can be accomplished by measuring the input-output relations on a complete basis for the input space.
 A disconnect between theory and experiment occurs when, in practice, the input vectors are faulty in some way (such as noisy preparation) or the measured output frequencies differ from that of the real population (due to a noisy probe or finite sampling error)~\cite{RBK2010}.
 As well as producing an object that may disagree with experiment for inputs away from the characterisation, the resulting estimate might not even be physical.